toshimaru/blog.toshima.ru/_posts/2019-10-14-bundle-from-bundler-conflicts.md

 layout: post
 title: "Bundler Error: bundle from bundler conflicts"
 tags: bundler ruby
+last_modified_at: 2021-01-28
 ---

-One day I installed `bundler` and got an error.
+One day, I tyied to install `bundler` and got an error.

 ```console
 $ gem install bundler